Char-Anahera/Assignment3_SensorSim/README.md

 This repository contains the working code for a console application that simulates temperature readings of a sensor.

+## Set up
+This application runs using SQLite.
+If there are errors with the database, please follow the steps below to ensure SQLite is installed correctly.
+1. Open the terminal using ctrl + `
+2. Change directory to SensorSim `cd SensorSim`
+3. Enter `dotnet add package Microsoft.Data.Sqlite`

 ### How to run
 The application runs on a number system on start up.
 Choosing an option will invoke a method.
 The options are:
 1. Start Sensor - This will start the sensor and produce readings.
 Readings will be logged on screen and into a database.
 The 'Q' key can be pressed at any time to stop the simulation.
 Data will be saved